Definition of Fables: Types, and Examples

 That’s why monkey, you have to face your biggest fear of water and can’t be less confident with your size!
 I have often been drenched when the rain came and got wet under the sky.
 Don’t be afraid of pain, rain is a blessing not a disaster.

-See also difference between career field and occupation
+See also difference between internal and international trade

 While laughing, Goro was jumping up and down for joy enjoying the rain and left the monkeys behind.